NEXT

 The ABLE Act, which was signed into law in December 2014, allows Americans who are living with disabilities to save money for college and other expenses in a tax-deferred account as a supplement to private insurance and public benefits.

 Similar to a 529 college savings plan, 529 ABLE accounts are savings accounts administered by the states.
 Money can be withdrawn tax-free when the funds are used to pay for qualified disability expenses.
-The contribution limit for 2022 is $16,000 (the amount of the annual gift tax exclusion) and many states have total contribution limits that exceed $300,000.
+The contribution for 2023 is $17,000 (the amount of the annual gift tax exclusion) and many states have total contribution limits that exceed $300,000.
+The gift tax exclusion was raised from 2022 by $1,000 (from $16,000).

 The signing of the PATH Act in 2015 removed residency requirements from 529 ABLE accounts, giving individuals the option of using any state's plan.
 Yet some states may offer tax benefits for those who use their home state's plan.